| |

 for a re-shoot.

-where it appears the cat is being forcibly held in front of
+image where it appears the cat is being forcibly held in

 the monitor, mostly on the grounds that it's borderline